Scott County Assessor Carla Essner

 The Assessor's Office will accept mailing address changes in person or through the mail.
 Send address changes to the Assessor's Office, Post Office Box 245, Benton, Missouri 63736.
 If you do not receive a tax bill be sure to contact the Assessor and verify the address on the tax roll.

-Zoning regulations may be obtained from the city in whichthe property lies.
-For zoning regulations outside any city limits, contact Rita Milam, County Clerk, at 573-545-3549.
+Zoning regulations may be obtained from the city in which the property lies.
+For zoning regulations outside any city limits, contact the County Clerk's Office at 573-545-3549.

 Building permits may be obtained from the city in which the property in question lies.
-For building permits outside any city limits, contact Rita Milam, County Clerk, at 573-545-3549.
+For building permits outside any city limits, contact the County Clerk's Office at 573-545-3549.

 You can check a copy of the proper subdivision plat, contact the appropriate utility office to see available information, research them in the Recorder's Office, or contact a title company to do the search.